qutip/qutip/doc/guide/dynamics/dynamics-options.rst

 .. testsetup:: [dynamics_options]

-   from qutip import Options
+   from qutip import SolverOptions

    import numpy as np

 Occasionally it is necessary to change the built in parameters of the dynamics solvers used by for example the :func:`qutip.mesolve` and :func:`qutip.mcsolve` functions.
-The options for all dynamics solvers may be changed by using the Options class :class:`qutip.solver.Options`.
+The options for all dynamics solvers may be changed by using the SolverOptions class :class:`qutip.solve.solver.SolverOptions`.

 .. testcode:: [dynamics_options]

-   options = Options()
+   options = SolverOptions()

 the properties and default values of this class can be view via the `print` function: